Ensono/amido.github.io/docs/workloads/azure/backend/netcore/quickstart/web_api_cqrs/configure_project_netcore.md

 4. **Add the Event Hub connection string as an environment variable.**
 The connection string for the Event Hub is stored in an environment variable specified in the `EventHubConfiguration:Publisher:NamespaceConnectionString:Identifier` value.
 This guide assumes that we will use the default environment variable name of `EVENTHUB_CONNECTIONSTRING`, but you may change its name in the appsettings.json file if you wish.

+Choose one of the following methods to set the `EVENTHUB_CONNECTIONSTRING` environment variable.
+Each tab presents options for where you would like to run your Stacks project, locally on Windows, locally on Mac/linux or in a Docker container.

 <div>
 <Tabs
 defaultValue="windows"